stevana/hot-swapping-state-machines2/README.md

   8. Send the response bytes back to the client and close the socket.

-Each of these stages could be a state machine which runs in parallel with all the other stages, but we can also imagine grouping stages together into bigger state machines, or even making some of this part of the pipeline infrastructure or runtime system.

-If stage 5 needs to read and write to the disk, then it can be broken up in three stages: read from disk, run the state machine, write to disk (possibly in batched fashion).

-That way the main application logic (the state machine that transforms inputs into outputs) can be run a its own CPU/core.

-Structuring services in this pipeline fashion was advocated by the late Jim Gray and more recently Martin Thompson et al have been giving talks using a similar approach.
+Each of these stages could be a state machine which runs in parallel with all the other stages.
+Structuring services in this pipeline fashion was [advocated](https://www.youtube.com/watch?v=U3eo49nVxcA&t=1949s) by the late Jim Gray and more recently Martin Thompson et al have been giving [talks](https://www.youtube.com/watch?v=_KvFapRkR9I) using a similar approach.
 If a stage is slow, we can shard (or partition, using Jim's terminology) it by dedicating another CPU/core to that stage and have even numbered requests to one CPU/core while odd numbered requests go to the other.
-That way we effectively double the throughput, without breaking determinism (as opposed to when worker pools are used).
+That way we effectively double the throughput, without breaking determinism.

 Let me just leave you with one final image.
 I like to think of state machines on top of pipelines as a limited form of actors or Erlang processes (`gen_server`s